george-poole/LUCiFEx/README.md

 **Unified problem-solving interface**

 Partial differential equations (linear or linearized) to be solved can be of type `BoundaryValueProblem`, `InitialBoundaryValueProblem` or `EigenvalueProblem`.
-Simple expressions are evaluated by solving an `EvaluationProblem`, which has subclasses `CellIntegrationProblem` and `FacetIntegrationProblem` for evaluating integrals.
-Algebraic equations (linear or linearized) can be solved as a `ProjectionProblem`.
+Algebraic expressions of finite element functions can be evaluated by solving a `ProjectionProblem` or an `InterpolationProblem`.
+Integral expressions are evaluated by solving a `CellIntegrationProblem` for area/volume intetrals or a `FacetIntegrationProblem` for line/surface integrals in 2D/3D.
+Simple sumerical expressions may be evaluated by solving an `EvaluationProblem`.

 **Time-dependent boundary conditions**